-If your property has random brown patches, or leaves on your trees look like something attacked them with a scissors, chances are you can blame Japanese beetles.
+If your yard has random discolored patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.

-In the past five years, this destructive pest has rampaged into Ozaukee County, southeast WI and northern IL.
-Japanese beetles attack on more than three hundred plants.
-Rose bushes and grape vines are among their main delicacies.
+In the past five years, this destructive pest has rampaged into Ozaukee County, SE Wisconsin and northern IL.
+Japanese beetles feed on more than three hundred plants.
+Rose bushes and grape vines are among their favorites.

-Japanese beetles are the most common turf-grass pest in the U.S. - including Ozaukee County.
+Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Ozaukee County.
 Adults dig into grass to lay eggs.
-The hatched grubs in the lawn eat the roots of grasses and other plants.
+The hatched grubs in the lawn devour the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to take on the Japanese beatles before they consume your trees and foliage?
+Ready to go after the Japanese beatles before they attack your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.